thinkb4/a-walk-in-graphql/lessons/day_01/day_01.md

 }
 ```

-Now we need our "entry point", the **Root Operation definition** with a field describing our API also in our representative definition:
+Now we need our "entry point", the **Root Operation definition** with a field describing our API also in our **representative definition**:

 ```graphql
 ## A Root Operation definition